gwleuverink/leuver.ink/source/_posts/host-any-laravel-site-free-on-github-pages.blade.md

 No PHP runs at request time, so anything dynamic is out.
 Forms, auth, sessions, queues.
 If your site needs those, this isn't your deploy strategy.

 In practice the line is easy to draw.
 A contact form can post to a service like Formspree or just be a `mailto:` link.
 Everything else, rendering markdown, looping over content, pulling data from an API at build time, works exactly like it always did.
 The site rebuilds when you publish, not when someone visits.

+And when that line eventually moves, you're not stuck.
+The day the site needs a real form, a login, or a dashboard, you deploy the same repo to a server and it's a Laravel app again.
+Same routes, same views, same URLs, nothing to port.
+You just stop running the export.
+That's the part a static site generator can't offer you: outgrowing it means rewriting the whole thing.

 Sold?
 Good.
 Let's build it.